 Christian B responds, “I worked.
 Christianity has not been easy.”

 Christian A responds, “No, it was God working in you.”
-And the conversation devolves from there.
+And the conversation spirals down from there.

 Recently, I heard a Pastor talk about his conversion.
 He said, “By an act of my God-given will, I put my faith in Christ.”

 I was rather taken aback.
 It seemed to miss the grace of God.
-However, as he continued, he went on to say, “And I didn’t realize this at the time, but all of this was God’s work.”
+However, as he continued, he said, “And I didn’t realize this at the time, but all of this was God’s work.”

 It turned out that in the totality of his message, he captured both sides of the biblical balance.